ZadziornyZdzichu/ZadziornyZdzichu/README.md

 ## 📢 Contact Me

 While I might not have a permanent address, I am always reachable through this platform.
 Feel free to open an issue in this repo for inquiries about my projects, how you can contribute, or if you just want to have a chat about cats and coding!

----

-This README serves as a digital handshake, offering insight into the life and ambitions of someone who, despite facing personal challenges, uses their skills and passions to make a positive impact on the world around them.